-Glyphosate Residue Free certification for U.S. food products has been launched on Tuesday by The Detox Project, in a move that gives consumers a way of avoiding the ‘probably carcinogenic’ chemical.
+Glyphosate Residue Free certification for U.S. food ingredients and products was launched on March 19 2017 by The Detox Project, in a move that gives consumers a way of avoiding the ‘probably carcinogenic’ chemical.

 Glyphosate is the most used pesticide in the World and has the highest public profile of any chemical used in food production.
 It has been found in a range of popular American food products and in the urine of 93% of people tested by the University of California San Francisco (UCSF).